 My Experience With Carmenta

 Previous to my work with Carmenta, I had always taught in a traditional classroom setting - Latin and Greek, classics and philosophy at the college level for many years, and Greek at the high school level for going on three years.
-Initially I was skeptical about whether online teaching could be as effective, especially in case of languages.
+Initially I was skeptical about whether Skype teaching could be as effective, especially in the case of languages.
 My teaching style is interactive and discussion-based, and I wondered if that might be inhibited by not seeing the students face-to-face.
 Teaching by Skype, however, proved to be entirely conducive to discussion - nothing was lost from the classroom experience - while also allowing for written messages to be passed back and forth quickly.
-My online students are now making faster progress than those in my classrooms.
+My Carmenta students are now making faster progress than those in my classrooms.
 Further, I have been pleased with the quality and high standards of the program offered by Carmenta and impressed by the students who have signed up for it.
 All those I have taught have been motivated, conscientious about keeping their appointments and preparing for class, curious about the mechanics of language and about ancient culture, and willing to work hard.
-Meeting my students online is always a bright point in my day.
+Meeting my students on Skype is always a bright point in my day.
 I look forward to continuing my teaching for Carmenta and helping the program to expand its offerings in the coming years.

 Patricia is an amazing and meticulous teacher.
 In her classes I have learned some very complex verb forms and never have I had any trouble understanding any of it!
 Patricia is very methodical and careful in her explanations of each chapter and is very meticulous in her correction of any homework errors I may have made.
 She always explains both why a form is used grammatically and colloquially.
 I have really learned a lot from her and am very happy with my Greek Class!

 Ottawa, Ontario, Canada